Key Stage 4

 Exam Board: AQA

 Pupils will study two papers.
 Computer Science recognises the well-established methodologies of computing, alongside technological advances.
-Pupils will use Python 3.0 programming language for non-exam assessment.
-Students will complete this course equipped with the logical and computational skills necessary to succeed at A-level, the workplace or beyond.
+Pupils will use Python 3.0 programming language for the non-examination assessment.
+Students will complete this course equipped with the logical and computational skills necessary to succeed at A Level, the workplace or beyond.

 - Paper 1 - Computational thinking and problem solving.
 Written exam set in practically based scenarios.
 1 hour 30 minutes.
 80 marks.
 50% of GCSE

 - Paper 2 - Theoretical knowledge.
 Written exam.
 1 hour 30 minutes.
 80 marks.
 50% of GCSE.